How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Introduction

 Here $m$ is a hyper parameter chosen to balance the expressivity and ease of training for large valued $\tau$.

-The phenomena of training instability occurs for other similar activations which are zero around the origin.
+The phenomenon of training instability occurs for other similar activations which are zero around the origin.
+For exploration of further sparsifying activation functions, see \cref{app:var_map_cst} and \cref{app:further_sparsifying_activations}.
 Difficulties in training occur for the sparsifying activation functions as a result of instability in the empirical $\tilde{q}^{(\ell)}$.
-The EoC theory typically advocates that $\mathbb{E} \left[ {h_i^{(\ell)}}^2 \right]$ converges independently to a non-zero limit $q^*$ or decays slowly to zero.
-However, here a new phenomena is shown whereby increasing $q^*$ both reduces the sensitivity of the scale of the back-propagated errors to the empirical hidden layer variance, as well as improves the stability of $\tilde{q}^{(\ell)}$ itself.

-Experiments are shown whereby increasing $q^*$ allows more consistent training of DNNs and CNNs with high sparsity levels, achieving sparsity up to 90\%.
+The EoC theory typically advocates that $q^{(\ell)}$ converges independently to a non-zero limit $q^*$ or decays slowly to zero.
+However, here a new phenomenon is shown whereby increasing $q^*$ both reduces the sensitivity of the scale of the back-propagated errors to the empirical hidden layer variance, as well as improves the stability of $\tilde{q}^{(\ell)}$ itself.
+Experiments show that increasing $q^*$ allows more consistent training of DNNs and CNNs with high sparsity levels, achieving sparsity up to 90\%.

-\subsection{Related Work}
+\subsection{Related work}

 There is a range of related work which mathematically characterises the behaviour of the hidden layers and proposes methods to improve stability and training of large neural networks.
-As mentioned previously \cite{price_deep_2024} pioneered the results extended here.
-The remainder of this section reviews other methods to further stabilize information propagation on the Edge-of-Chaos.
+As mentioned, \cite{price_deep_2023} pioneered the results extended here.
+The remainder of this section reviews other methods to further stabilize information propagation on the Edge-of-Chaos, and some adjacent lines of work.